top of page

 Revisiting The Public Arbitrability of Private Family Disputes: The Good, The Bad, And The Ugly

-Anshul Dalmia * Disputes concerning the consequences of a relationship breakdown have always been considered personal private matters which prevent the State from legitimately interfering either in the process or place of dispute-resolution.
+Anshul Dalmia* Disputes concerning the consequences of a relationship breakdown have always been considered personal private matters which prevent the State from legitimately interfering either in the process or place of dispute-resolution.
 The only ground through which the State could intervene with the substantive outcome was that there are exceptional cases wherein the parties are vulnerable and warrant protection.
-In this piece, the author argues that opting for arbitrat
+In this piece, the author argues that opting for arbitrati

 Anshul Dalmia